sea-bass/pyrobosim/docs/source/usage/robot_actions.rst

 In these cases, the robot must explicitly go to a location and use an object detector to find new objects to add to their world model.

 You can model this in ``pyrobosim`` by instantiating robot objects with the ``partial_observability`` option set to ``True``.
-Then, you can use the **detect** action to find objects at the robot's current location.
+Then, you can use the **Detect** action to find objects at the robot's current location.

 To test this, you can run the following example.